box/box-python-sdk-gen/migration-guide.md

     jwt_key_id='YOUR_JWT_KEY_ID',
     private_key='YOUR_PRIVATE_KEY',
     private_key_passphrase='PASSPHRASE',
-    jwt_algorithm='RS256',
+    algorithm=JwtAlgorithm.RS256,
 )
 auth = BoxJWTAuth(config=jwt_config)
 ```

 #### Authenticate user

-To authenticate as user you need to call `as_user(user_id: str)` method with id of the user to authenticate.
+In old SDK method for user authentication was named `authenticate_user(self, user: Union[str, 'User'] = None) -> str`
-In old SDK this method was named `authenticate_user(self, user: Union[str, 'User'] = None) -> str` and
+and was accepting either user object or user id.
+If none provided, user ID stored in `JWTAuth` class instance was used.
-was accepting both user object and User ID or was using User ID provided in `JWTAuth` class if none provided in
+The `authenticate_user` method was modifying existing `BoxJWTAuth` class, which was exchanging the existing token with
-this method call.
-The new method `as_user(user_id: str)` accepts only User ID, which is required.
+the one with the user access.

 **Old (`boxsdk`)**